rssh/scala-gopher/README.md

 ## Transputers

-  Logic of data transformation between channels can be incapsulated in special `Transputer` concept.
-(Word 'transputer' was choosed as a reminder about INMOS processor, for which one of first CSP languages, Occam, was developed).
-Transputer can be viewed as representation of restartable process wich consists from:
+  Logic of data transformation between channels can be encapsulated in special `Transputer` concept.
+(Word 'transputer' was choosed as a reminder about INMOS processor, for which one of the first CSP languages, Occam, was developed).
+You can view on transputer as representation of restartable process that consists from:

  * Set of named input and output ports.
- * Logic of propagating information from input ports to output ports.
+ * Logic for propagating information from the input to the output ports.
  * Possible state
  * Logic of error recovering.

-I.e. we seen that Transputer is simular to Actor with next difference: when Actor provides reaction to incoming messages from mailbox and sending signals to other actors, Transputers provide processing of incoming messages from input ports and sending outcoming messages to output ports; and when operations inside Actor must not be blocked, operations inside Transputer can wait.
+I.e. we saw that Transputer is simular to Actor with next difference:
+ When Actor provides reaction to incoming messages from the mailbox and sending signals to other actors, Transputers provide processing of incoming messages from input ports and sending outcoming messages to output ports.
+When operations inside Actor must not be blocked, operations inside Transputer can wait.

-Transformers ara build hierarchically with help of 3 operations:
+Transformers are build hierarchically with help of 3 operations:

- * select  (logic is execution of select statement )
+ * select  (logic is execution of a select statement )
  * parallel combination  (logic is parallel execution of parts)
- * replication           (logic is parallel execution of set of identical transformers.)
+ * replication           (logic is parallel execution of a set of identical transformers.)

 ### Select transputer

- Let's look on simple example: transputer with two input ports and one output.
-When same number is come from `inA` and `inB`, than transputer prints `Bingo` on console and output this number to `out`:
+ Let's look on a simple example: transputer with two input ports and one output.
+When same number is come from `inA` and `inB`, then transputer prints `Bingo` on console and output this number to `out`:

 ```